 How: To register and for more information, http://nofearinloverace.org/

-FAIRFAX, VA – Teen and young adult dating relationships, whether they are healthy or unhealthy, “sets the pattern for life,” one teen told Karen Bontrager, founder and organizer of the fourth annual No Fear in Love Race at the W.T.
-Woodson High School.
+FAIRFAX, VA – Teen and young adult dating relationships, whether they are healthy or unhealthy, “sets the pattern for life,” one teen told Karen Bontrager, founder and organizer of the fifth annual No Fear in Love Race at the University Mall.